skirtapaieo/development-101/03-des/readme.md

 ## Currently

-- Design/SEO/performance review of industry leaders (client)
+- Performance benchmark of leading sites in industry (for client)

+  - SEO and Accessibility secondary
-  - Programmatically automated lighthouse, webpagetests, pagespeed to measure SEO, Accessibility and Performance
+  - Programmatically automated lighthouse, webpagetests, pagespeed
-  - With unligthouse or similar approach the review can be made for all parts of a site
-  - To continuously review metrics for SEO, Accessibility and other indices/KPIs
+  - Unlighthouse to review the full site/all pages
+  - Manual testing of size and rendering
+  - Final report (in ppt)

+- Experimenting with UX design and AI for startup
+  - Bard to create HTML/CSS from screenshot of a particular design
+  - Uizard tests to create a copy of a particular design -

 ## What about AI and design?